Beacon Call Saves Life: Dramatic Rescue on a Quiet Day in the Saddle

 Through all of this, I knew a friend in the group had set off their ResQLink VIEW RLS PLB, and help was on its way.
 (Thank goodness Brett had one)

 The 40 minutes it took for the helicopter seemed like an eternity, but I knew they were coming, and I am so grateful.
-Later, lying in my hospital bed for 4 days, sucking on a morphine pump, I contemplated what had happened – what if the helicopter couldn’t have come?… How would they have gotten me out of there?
+Later, lying in my hospital bed for 4 days, sucking on a morphine pump, I contemplated what had happened – what if the helicopter couldn’t have come?… How would they get me out of there?
 And how long would it have taken?
 I dread to think.
 The beacon really did save my life.
 Again, I am so immensely grateful for that service.

 THANK YOU x